ScytheSoftware/HealthProgram/README.md

 ----

+0g Sugars: +2 Points

+More Than 0g Sugars: -2 Point

 0g "Added Sugars": +2 Points

-More Than 0g "Added Sugars": -1 Point
+More Than 0g "Added Sugars": -5 Points

-Note: If the food item shows Carbs and Sugar separately and it isn't clear, there's "Added Sugar" minus 1.
+If the food item shows Carbs and Sugar separately and it isn't clear, there's "Added Sugar": -7.

 ----